snehitak20/read-me-pls/README.md

 ## Usage

 To generate a new README, open up Terminal and run the command `node index.js`.
 This will prompt the user to answer a series of questions which will populate the appropriate fields within the generated README.
+Click the video above to access the Google Drive link.

 ## Installation